rubencardenes/raspberry-pi-remote-car/README.md

 # raspberry-pi-remote-car
 Python code to control remotely a Raspberry PI car using a keras deep learning model using video received from a camera located in the car.
 Additionally, the code can control the car manually with a PS4 controller

+Prototype car, right:
 <img src="./images/rc-pi-car-prototype_01.jpeg" alt="rc-pi-car-prototype1" width="300"/>

-Prototype car, right
+Prototype car, front:
 <img src="./images/rc-pi-car-prototype_02.jpeg" alt="rc-pi-car-prototype2" width="300"/>
-Prototype car, front

 # Description: